Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

-We first investigate how PME estimators of multiple long run relationships compare with the Mean Group estimator based on Johansen's estimator of individual cointegrating vectors (MG-Johansen).
-To this end, we focus on the VAR(1) design with multiple long run relations ($r_{0}=2$ long run relations among $m=3$ variables) and no interactive time effects.
+We first investigate how PME estimators of multiple long-run relations compare with the Mean Group estimator based on Johansen's estimator of individual cointegrating vectors (MG-Johansen).
+To this end, we focus on the VAR(1) design with multiple long-run relations ($r_{0}=2$ long-run relations among $m=3$ variables) and no interactive time effects.
 We assume the true lag order is known in the case of MG-Johansen.
 This is a set up which we believe is most favorable to Johansen procedure when applied to the individual units.
 But we note that the PME estimator does not require the knowledge of the true lag order.
-These long run relations are identified according to (\ref{r2a})-(\ref{r2b}) for both PME, and MG-Johansen's estimators.
+These long-run relations are identified according to (\ref{r2a})-(\ref{r2b}) for both PME, and MG-Johansen's estimators.
 While moments of Johansen's estimator do not exist, we expect the simulated size and power of MG-Johansen to be good for a sufficiently large $T$ relative to $n$.

 Table 3 provides a summary of the results for estimation of $\beta _{13,0}$ (\thinspace $=$ $-1)$ in part A, and for $\beta _{23,0}$ ($=-1$) in part B. The table report bias, root mean square error (RMSE), size of the tests at 5\% nominal level, and power of the tests ($H_{1}:$ $\beta _{13}=-0.97$, $ \beta _{23,0}=-0.97$).
 All entries in this table are multiplied by $100$, and averaged across $8$ experiments, defined in terms of error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence towards the long run (moderate or low).